arielgabizon/python-bitcoinlib/README.md

     zcash.wallet   - Wallet-related code, currently Zcash t-address and private key support

-Code related to Zcash's zero-knowledge proofs resides under zcash.core.zkproofs.
+Functions related to Zcash's zero-knowledge proofs resides under `zcash.core.zkproofs`.

 Effort has been made to follow the Satoshi source relatively closely, for instance Python code and classes that duplicate the functionality of